Healesville Sanctuary

-Healesville Sanctuary, formally known as the Sir Colin MacKenzie Sanctuary, is a zoo specialising in native Australian animals.
-It is located at Healesville in rural Victoria, Australia, and has a history of breeding native animals.
-It is one of only two places to have successfully bred a platypus, the other being Sydney's Taronga Zoo.
-It also assists with a breeding population of the endangered helmeted honeyeater.
+The Healesville Sanctuary, formally known as the Sir Colin MacKenzie Sanctuary, is a zoo specialising in Australian native animals, located at Healesville in the Yarra Ranges of Victoria, Australia.
+The sanctuary has a history of breeding native animals and is one of only two places to have successfully bred a platypus, the other being Sydney's Taronga Zoo.
+The sanctuary also assists with a breeding population of the endangered helmeted honeyeater.

 The zoo is set in a natural bushland environment where paths wind through different habitat areas showcasing wallabies, wombats, dingoes, kangaroos, and over 200 native bird varieties.
 Guided tours, bird shows and information areas are available to visitors.

+Within the grounds of the sanctuary is a cottage, built in c.
+1920before the establishment of the sanctuarythat was added to the Victorian Heritage Register on 7 January 1999 in recognition of its historical, scientific, and social significance; and, on unknown dates, was also added to the non-statutory and now defunct Register of the National Estate, and a non-statutory local government heritage list.

 History

-Dr Colin MacKenzie (knighted in 1929) set up the Institute of Anatomical Research in 1920 on 78 acre of land formerly part of the Aboriginal reserve known as Coranderrk.
-The Reserve passed to the Healesville Council in 1927 and became the Sir Colin MacKenzie Sanctuary in 1934.

-The first platypus bred in captivity was born in the Sanctuary in 1943 when David Fleay managed it.
+Professor Colin MacKenzie was a renowned Australian anatomist and pioneer of orthopaedics, was keenly interested in the comparative anatomy of Australian native fauna and was an early advocate for their protection.
+MacKenzie, who was knighted in 1929, set up the Institute of Anatomical Research in 1920 on 78 acre, formerly part of the Aboriginal reserve known as Coranderrk.
+The reserve passed to the Healesville Council in c.
+1927, and officially opened as the Sir Colin MacKenzie Sanctuary on 30 May 1934.
+The first platypus bred in captivity was born in the sanctuary in 1943, under the direction of David Fleay.

-The park was placed under the management of the Victorian Zoological Parks and Gardens Board on 27 June 1978.
+The sanctuary has been managed by the Victorian Zoological Parks and Gardens Board since 27 June 1978.

-In 2009, the sanctuary was threatened by the Black Saturday bushfires, and the sanctuary evacuated their threatened species to Melbourne Zoo.
+In 2009, the sanctuary was threatened by the Black Saturday bushfires, and the threatened were evacuated to the Melbourne Zoo.

-In 2025, Healesville Sanctuary opened the Australian Platypus Conservation Centre, a dedicated facility for the rehabilitation and release of injured or sick platypuses.
+In 2025, the Healesville Sanctuary opened the Australian Platypus Conservation Centre, a dedicated facility for the rehabilitation and release of injured or sick platypuses.
 The centre includes climate-controlled ponds, burrowing banks, and monitoring technology to support both recovery and research, while a future visitor experience space is planned to promote public engagement and conservation awareness.

+Cottage

+The MacKenzie Cottage, originally a six-roomed weatherboard building, was built in c.
+1920 by local builders Jim (Scotty) Anderson and Tom Smith as a caretaker's cottage for the medical research field station established by MacKenzie.
+In 1934, the field station became the Sir Colin MacKenzie Sanctuary and now known simply as the Healesville Sanctuary.
+The cottage is the only remnant of the early years of the sanctuary.
+For many years it was used as a residence by successive directors and it has undergone some internal alteration and substantial additions at the rear.